alcortes01/jenkins/README.md

 # jenkins

-This chef cookbook install Jenkins CI and Java JDK 8 from public repositories.
+This chef cookbook installs Jenkins CI and Java JDK 8 from public repositories.

 ## Platforms
 * Ubuntu